Arizona Labor Laws Guide

 Your team can track work time personally via the web or mobile app, or you can set up a time clock kiosk from which employees can clock in and out.

-Moreover, with Clockify’s Scheduling feature, you can stay compliant with all the latest labor laws in Arizona by knowing exactly which employees are working and for how many hours.
+Moreover, the scheduling feature allows you to stay compliant with all the latest labor laws in Arizona by knowing exactly which employees are working and for how many hours.

 This helps you track whether an employee is overworked or underworked and assign tasks to available employees.